 Auction Revenue Right (“ARR”)

-A right, awarded during the annual Auction Revenue Right allocation process and the monthly Auction Revenue Right allocation process, which entitles the holder to a share of the auction revenues generated in the applicable Transmission Congestion Rights auction(s), except for rights associated with LTCRs which are automatically converted to TCRs, and entitles the holder to self-convert the Auction Revenue Right to a Transmission Congestion Right.
+A right, awarded during the annual Auction Revenue Right allocation process and the monthly Auction Revenue Right allocation process, which entitles the holder to a share of the auction revenues generated in the applicable Transmission Congestion Rights auction(s), and entitles the holder to self-convert the Auction Revenue Right to a Transmission Congestion Right.

 7.0 Transmission Congestion Rights Markets

 The TCR Markets process includes an annual LTCR allocation, an annual ARR allocation, annual and monthly TCR auctions and a monthly ARR allocation in accordance with the timelines specified in the Market Protocols.
 The TCR Markets process is subject to review by the Market Monitor consistent with Attachment AG of this Tariff.
 LTCRs are obtained by Eligible Entities during the annual LTCR allocation.
 ARRs are obtained by Eligible Entities during the annual ARR allocation or the monthly ARR allocation.
-TCRs are obtained by Market Participants through the annual and monthly TCR auctions.
+TCRs are obtained by Market Participants through the annual LTCR allocation and the annual and monthly TCR auctions.

 There are eight (8) key processes associated with LTCRs, ARRs and TCRs: